 - Take the elevator in HSC South to the third floor. - When you exit the elevators, turn so you can see the large, red circuit breaker on the wall by the stairwell. - Follow the hallway into the School of Public Health. - As you approach the large double glass doors, turn right. - Go to the intersection of hallways (you will be in front of the SPH Conference Room, 3301 on your right).
-Ms. Opatz's and Ms. Morris's offices are on your left, and Ms. Hamrick's and Mr. McIntosh's offices are in the suite straight ahead.
+The advisor's office is on your left.
+Ms. Hamrick's and Mr. McIntosh's offices are in the suite straight ahead.